AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 #### Create custom field within Salesforce {#prerequisites-custom-field}

 You must create a custom attribute of the type `Text Area Long`, which Experience Platform will use to update the segment status within Salesforce Marketing Cloud.
-In the workflow to activate segments to the destination, in the **[Segment schedule](#schedule-segment-export-example)** step, you will use the custom attribute as mapping ID for each segment you activate.
+In the workflow to activate segments to the destination, in the **[Segment schedule](#schedule-segment-export-example)** step, you will use the custom attribute as [!UICONTROL Mapping ID] for each segment you activate.

 Refer to the [!DNL Salesforce Marketing Cloud] documentation to [create custom fields](https://help.salesforce.com/s/articleView?id=mc_cab_create_an_attribute.htm&type=5&language=en_US) if you need additional guidance.

 >[!IMPORTANT]
 >
 > Ensure you create the custom attribute under the "Email Demographics" attribute-set within your Salesforce Marketing Cloud account.

->[!NOTE]
->
-> * The number of custom attributes allowed per object varies according to your Salesforce Edition.
-Refer to the Salesforce documentation for [custom fields allowed per object](https://help.salesforce.com/s/articleView?id=sf.custom_field_allocations.htm&type=5) if you need additional guidance.
-> * If you have reached this limit within Salesforce, you will need to remove the custom attribute from Salesforce that were used to store the segment status against older segments within Experience Platform before a new mappingId can be used.

 Refer to the Adobe Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on segment statuses.